user1809/react-tutorial/README.md

 # react-tutorial
-This id for react tutorial.
+This is for react tutorial.